Prometheus-X-association/edge-computing/README.md

 steps, and most of all, an operating **vanilla Kubernetes cluster** as a prerequisite.

-There are many methods and tools for setting up a production-grade Kubernetes cluster on a local machine, see for example the Kubernetes' [official documentation](https://kubernetes.io/docs/setup/), or pick any of the numerous [certified platforms](https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/) or managed cloud services available online.
+There are many methods and tools for setting up a production-grade Kubernetes cluster on a local machine, see, for example, the Kubernetes' [official documentation](https://kubernetes.io/docs/setup/), or pick any of the numerous [certified platforms](https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/) or managed cloud services available online.